 - Preheat the oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper.

-- Add all ingredients to a bowl and stir to combine.
+- Make the batter.
+Add all ingredients to a bowl and stir to combine.
 Using a tablespoon, scoop out a heaping scoop of the mixture and place it on a lined baking sheet.
-Press down and form into cookie shape if needed.
+Press down and form into a cookie shape if needed.

 Red says